 In the end, all documents in the source directory (or subdirectories) must occur in some toctree directive; Sphinx will emit a warning if it finds a file that is not included, because that means that this file will not be reachable through standard navigation.
-Use unused\docs to explicitly exclude documents from building, and exclude\trees to exclude whole directories.
+Use unused_docs to explicitly exclude documents from building, and exclude_trees to exclude whole directories.

-The "master document" (selected by master\doc) is the "root" of the TOC tree hierarchy.
+The "master document" (selected by master_doc) is the "root" of the TOC tree hierarchy.
 It can be used as the documentation's main page, or as a "full table of contents" if you don't give a maxdepth option.
 Changed in version 0.3: Added "globbing" option.
 Changed in version 0.6: Added "numbered" and "hidden" options as well as external links and support for "self" references.
 Changed in version 1.0: Added "titlesonly" option.
+Changed in version 1.1: Added numeric argument to "numbered".

-5.1.1 Special names
+6.1.1 Special names